 There is no growth in the spiritual life without prayer.
 The highest form of prayer is, of course, the Mass, but the Church also offers many other ways of praying.
 Listed below are just a few of them.
 Other devotions will be added over time.
+I’ve tried to arrange these in a practical way that reflects the way one might use them: morning prayer, prayers during the day, and for the evening.
 God bless you and thank you for visiting my little corner of the web.

 Morning (or Daily) Offering: A good (and traditional) way to begin the day is by praying the Morning Offering.
 This way we unite ourselves and our sufferings to Christ’s Redemptive Suffering.
 What difference does it make?
 All the difference in the world.